Last Updated on

 It’s hard to separate a hotel from its food and beverage offerings.
 In fact, a 2014 Hotels.com survey found that guests count food (complimentary breakfast and on-site restaurant) among the top two amenities when selecting a hotel.
 So it’s perhaps unsurprising, then, that F&B sales at U.S. hotel restaurants continue to climb year after year.

 These days, hotel dining has broken away from its traditional necessary evil/loss leader status.
 Many middle-of-the-road operators still cling to old, ho-hum concepts, but boutique hotels and forward-thinking chain operators have reimagined lodging food and beverage (F&B) offerings to suit the tastes and lifestyle preferences of today’s traveler.
-In the bargain, they’ve engage locals, too — which has long been a key to survival for hotel-based restaurants.
+In the bargain, they’ve engaged locals, too — which has long been a key to survival for hotel-based restaurants and hotel food and beverage in general.

 Here are some ways the paradigm has been disrupted.